 * * * * *

-In 2020, with no real race going to happen in Edinburgh, a virtual 7 Hills event was held in Rotterdam (small hills), with 35 runners taking part.
+In 2020 (covid), with no real race going to happen in Edinburgh, a virtual 7 Hills event was held in Rotterdam (small hills), with 35 runners taking part.
+This has now become an annual event: you can read all about it HERE

-(some knowledge of Dutch is handy!)
+(some knowledge of Dutch is handy)

 * * * * *